-According to the Civil Law, there are three types of expenses that can be incurred by the tenant in relation to repairs of the premises:
+Expenses that can be incurred by the tenant in relation to repairs of the premises:

 - necessary expenses;

 - useful expenses; and

 - luxury expenses.

 The necessary expenses should be compensated to the tenant in all cases.
 The useful expenses should be compensated to the extent to which the value of the property has been increased.